Enumeration of singular varieties with tangency conditions: Algebraic cobordism of bundles on varieties

 \subsection{Algebraic cobordism ring of varieties}

 In this section, we will study the algebraic cobordism theory of arbitrary number of bundles on varieties.
 First we give an exposition of the algebraic cobordism theory of varieties in \cite{LP} and the algebraic cobordism theory of a pair of variety and bundle in \cite{LeeP}.
-Then we show how these theories can be (rather straightforwardly) generalized to arbitrary number of bundles over varieties following the approach in \cite{LeeP}.
+Then we show how the approach in \cite{LeeP} can be slightly generalized to the case of arbitrary number of bundles.

 Let $k$ be a field of characteristic $0$, $\mathbf{Sch}_k$ be the category of separated schemes of finite type over $k$, and $\mathbf{Sm}_k$ be the full subcategory of smooth quasi-projective $k$-schemes.